 Zhang Wan: That period was an era full of ideals.

 Tsering Dondrub: In my childhood, although I liked to draw, I had no concept of becoming a painter.
-If I had any ideals at that time, it was to be Chairman Mao's successor or perhaps a soldier.
+If I had any ideals at that time, it was to be Chairman Mao's successor or perhaps to be a soldier.

 Once writing became a habit, the ideal disappeared.